DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-Once the computers were installed, adults had mixed responses to children’s use of them, some expressing surprise at their aptitude on the computers; others complaining about time-wasting.
+Once the computers were installed, adults had mixed responses to children’s use of them, some expressing surprise at their aptitude on the computers, others complaining about time-wasting.
 Adults described the children using the computers for both educational and entertainment purposes, including playing games, internet browsing, Indigitube,[^75] downloading photos and drawing pictures.
 Playing games was by far the